-- Area A 54% dwelling units with three or more bedrooms - Area B 58% dwelling units with three or more bedrooms - Area C 55% dwelling units with three or more bedrooms - Area D - 45% dwelling units with three or more bedrooms.
+- Area A 54% dwelling units with three or more bedrooms; - Area B 58% dwelling units with three or more bedrooms; - Area C 55% dwelling units with three or more bedrooms; and - Area D 45% dwelling units with three or more bedrooms.

-And while this housing needs report does not presume that a single person household should only need a one bedroom dwelling unit, it appears that many seniors are aging in a large home where there may be excess bedroom capacity.
+And while this HNR does not presume that a single person household should only need a one-bedroom dwelling unit, it appears that many seniors are aging in a large home where there may be excess bedroom capacity.
 This provides the opportunity for shared housing and secondary suites.